 A value of Smarty::CACHING_LIFETIME_CURRENT tells Smarty to use the current

-variable to determine if the cache has expired. -
+$cache_lifetimevariable to determine if the cache has expired. -

 A value of Smarty::CACHING_LIFETIME_SAVED tells Smarty to use the